Alexander Pushkin and Natalia Goncharova. Love story

 Pushkin’s wife was almost constantly pregnant or stayed home after the childbirth – for five years of marriage she gave birth to four children.
 There were no signs of trouble.
 Alexander and Natalia were happy with each other.

-Pushkin worried about its reputation.
+Pushkin worried about his reputation.
 And he was blind with rage when he was elected as coadjutor of the Order of cuckolds and when there were rumors about his wife’s infidelity with the Emperor.
-Nicholas I was indeed among Natalia’s fans and wanted her to dance at balls, but as a writer Pushkin was not allowed, his wife also didn’t appear there.
+Nicholas I was indeed among Natalia’s fans and wanted her to dance at balls, but as a writer Pushkin was not allowed to come, his wife also didn’t appear there.
 All rumors only increased poet’s depression.

 Love to Natalie had not killed the poet.
 On the contrary – perhaps it gave him a few years of life.
 Wife and kids made him to cherish life.
 But then Pushkin began to seek death.
-In 1836 three times he tried to fight a duel.
+In 1836 he tried to fight a duel three times.

 The essay was an ordinary literary hoax.
 But the legend was believed in, because it was very close to the truth.
 Pushkin’s death was actually a suicide.